-- All Brookside Charter School usage expectations and policies apply to use on public WIFI and home networks just as they do when at school. - Brookside Charter School devices cannot be used with Wi?Fi networks that require installation of networking software, reconfiguration of security settings, manipulation of firewall settings, use of network connection wizards, or manually assigning an IP address.
+- All Brookside Charter School usage expectations and policies apply to use on public Wi-Fi and home networks just as they do when at school. - Brookside Charter School devices cannot be used with Wi-Fi networks that require installation of networking software, reconfiguration of security settings, manipulation of firewall settings, use of network connection wizards, or manually assigning an IP address. - T-Mobile hotspots are available for personal use.
+Brookside reserves the right to suspend or terminate at any time.